John Millington Synge (1871-1909) Irish dramatist, author and poet contributed greatly to the Irish dramatic movement.

 He was very close to his cousin Florence Ross, who accompanied him on many of his daily explorations.
 Later in life he would join the Dublin Naturalist's Field Club.

-Synge has written that the first crisis in his faith happened when he was very young, possibly around the time his father died of smallpox.
+Synge has written that the first crisis in his Protestant faith happened when he was very young, possibly around the time his father died of smallpox.
 Images of Hell struck fear in his heart and tormented him in waking and in dreams.
 He was grasping with the concepts of eternal pain and damnation.
 Reading the theories of Charles Darwin, especially his comparison of the similarities between a man's hand a bat's wing contributed to his confusion and doubt and he would later become alienated from his family over this.

 When Synge was sixteen he started violin lessons studying under Patrick Griffith at the Royal Irish Academy of Music in Dublin.
 In 1888 he entered Trinity College, Dublin, studying Gaelic and Irish antiquities and graduated with a B.A. in 1892.
-After winning an award he went on to Oberwerth and Wurzburg, Germany and the Black Forest to continue his studies in music and literature, including the works of Ibsen.
+After winning an award he went on to Oberwerth and Wurzburg, Germany and the Black Forest to continue his studies in music and literature, including the works of Henrik Ibsen.
 These are the years he had started writing plays, inspired in part by his unrequited love of Cherie (Cherrie) Marie Louise Matheson (1870–1940).
 She couldn't possibly see herself marrying a non-believer and refused him a number of times.
 Synge travelled extensively in France and Italy.
 Wanting to make art accessible to the common man, he formed the Irish Literary Society in 1892.
-In Paris, around 1896, he was to meet the poet W.B.
-Yeats who would become a lifelong friend and mentor.
+In Paris, around 1896, he was to meet the poet William Butler Yeats who would become a lifelong friend and mentor.
 The black-haired intense Synge was fond of hill walking and they would often go on long walks together.
 Back in Dublin in 1897 a growth on Synge's neck was discovered and they operated.
 His hair began to fall out and he would wear a black wig afterwards.

 Upon reading some of Synge's poems, Yeats advised him that he would never surpass mediocrity if he remained in Paris, so, intent on finding his writer's voice, he travelled back and forth from the continent to the rocky Aran Islands for a number of years to live with peasant seamen and their families.
 He practiced his Gaelic and absorbed the history and local folklore.
 Rife with black humour, In the Shadow of the Glen, based on an Aran story and set in Co.
 Wicklow, was published in 1903 and would later be adapted for the stage though initially it outraged Irish Nationalists.
 Celebrating the Irish transient and basic ways of life which had previously barely been touched upon in literary circles Riders to the Sea (1904) and The Aran Islands (1901, published 1907) were also inspired by his travels around Galway Bay.
 He also wrote travel sketches that would form the basis for many of his plays.
 Riders to the Sea, which some say is his most passionate work "on these islands the women live only for their children." would also be adapted for the stage.
 In 1905 he became a director of the Irish National Theatre Society along with Yeats and Lady Gregory.
 Synge became secretly engaged to the actress Molly Allgood in 1906 though they never married.
 The Well of the Saints (1905) has a supernatural element tinged with bitterness when an ugly and blind husband and wife are led to believe they're beautiful and handsome until they have their sight restored by a saint.